scientific-python/social-media/interviews/pamphile-roy.md

 1. Introduction
 2. How did you become a maintainer for SciPy and what was the greatest challenge?
 3. What other Python projects have you contributed to and how are they different from SciPy?
-4. What do you like the most about the Scientific Python community?
-5. Can you talk about the work that you have been doing in the Scientific Python project?
+4. Can you talk about the work that you have been doing in the Scientific Python project?
-6. Why do you think the Scientific Python project is important and how do you think it will affect the ecosystem?
+5. Why do you think the Scientific Python project is important and how do you think it will affect the ecosystem?
-7. Can you give some advice to someone that wants to contribute to the Scientific Python ecosystem?
+6. Can you give some advice to someone that wants to contribute to the Scientific Python ecosystem?